openframeworks/ofBook/chapters/animation/chapter.md

 v = v + a;   // velocity = velocity + acceleration
 ```

 The amazing thing is that we've just described a system that can use acceleration to control position.
 Why is this useful?
-It's useful–if you remember from physics class–because Newton had very simple laws of motion, the second of which says
+It's useful - if you remember from physics class - because Newton had very simple laws of motion, the second of which says

 ```
 Force = Mass x Acceleration